luminous-money/ts-client/README.md

 **`logout(): Promise<void>`** - If the user is logged in, this submits a request to invalidate their current credentials and returns true.
 If we don't have any credentials saved, it simply returns true.

-**`loggedIn(): Promise<boolean>`** - If the user is logged or their credentials are expired, returns false.
+**`loggedIn(): Promise<boolean>`** - If the user is logged out or their credentials are expired, returns false.
 If they are logged in with valid credentials, returns true.

 ##### Data Methods